blrobin2/blrobin2.github.io/_posts/2025-05-15-in-between.md

 letterboxd_url: https://boxd.it/9HcdP5
 mst3k: false
 rifftrax: true
-category: movie_review
+category: movie-review
 ---

 Bridget and Mary Jo riffing

-* I miss the thrill of mom's melancholy.
+- I miss the thrill of mom's melancholy.
-* Sup, bitches?
+- Sup, bitches?
-* Mom wants me to babysit Josh while she watches Match Game.
+- Mom wants me to babysit Josh while she watches Match Game.
-* I've been known to be helpful, in a creepy way.
+- I've been known to be helpful, in a creepy way.